Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Change in mental status (such as loss of consciousness, confusion, or trouble waking)

 Animal, snake, or human bites

 Severe pain or loss of motion or sensation anywhere in the body

 Severe bleeding or bleeding that does not stop with direct pressure

 Head, spinal cord, or eye injuries

 Signs of an allergic reaction such as hives, swelling of the face, lips, eyes, or tongue, fainting, or with trouble breathing, swallowing, or wheezing

 This is a partial list.
-There are other problems that may require emergency care.
-Contact your child's doctor for more information.
+There are other problems that may need emergency care.
+Contact your child's healthcare provider for more information.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR